The FIDE Trainer’s Commission (TRG) seeks to facilitate the organizing of FIDE Trainer Seminars in all major and regional languages,

-Once approved, the organizer accepts the seminar organizing conditions, format, lecturer(s), as communicated by TRG, and then jointly prepares the seminar prospectus to be published on the TRG website.
+The organizer has to accept the seminar organizing conditions, format, lecturer(s), as communicated by TRG, and then will be expected to cooperate to jointly prepare the seminar prospectus to become official when published on the TRG website.

-Notwithstanding the above, TRG also reserves the right to impose any additional conditions for the seminar it deems necessary to protect the integrity of the FIDE Trainer System.
+Notwithstanding, TRG reserves the right to impose any additional conditions for the seminar it deems necessary to protect the integrity of the FIDE Trainer System.

 Participation in a Seminar

 Information about a FIDE Trainer Seminar will be published on the TRG website as it become available.

 Everyone who plays chess can attend a FIDE Trainer Seminar but he or she may only take the examination to qualify for a FIDE Trainer License if they have a FIDE ID issued by their respective Federations.

 The FIDE Regulations for the Titles of Trainers which can be found at this link: https://handbook.fide.com/chapter/B07

 Please also read the FIDE Trainer Online Seminar Privacy and Rules which regulates your participation: https://trainers.fide.com/agreement-on-the-privacy-policy-and-rules-for-participation-in-a-fide-trainer-online-seminar/

 Seminars must be conducted over a minimum three (3) days and take no longer than two weeks, with 10 hours of lectures and six (6) hours of panel discussions for a total of 16 hours.